Last updated on June 18th, 2021 at 05:09 pmJump to Recipe

 Panda Donuts are easy and fun to make with family and kids.
-No baking or frying involved, these Panda Donuts are ready in 10 minutes!
+No baking or frying involved, these donuts are ready in 10 minutes!

 These Panda Donuts would make such a fun DIY project!
 For those parents who feel like they are not super crafty and had many Pinterest fails, this is the project to make: its super easy and everyone will have a blast!

-Now, don’t worry, I am NOT telling you to fry donuts in a pan full of hot oil with toddlers running around, that is not considered easy last time when I checked!
-All you have to do is pick up some delicious jelly donuts from your favorite donut shop, get some thin Oreos when you run errands and whip some icing.
+Now, don’t worry, I am NOT telling you to fry donuts in a pan full of hot oil with toddlers running around.
+Because this is not considered easy the last time when I checked!
+All you have to do, is pick up some delicious jelly donuts from your favorite donut shop, get some thin Oreos and whip some icing.
 That’s all it takes to make these cute Panda Donuts that are so much fun to assemble and eat!